 For the wind farms, solar PV plants and landfill gas plants, the assumed value of large-scale generation certificates (LGC) has been subtracted from the variable operating and maintenance costs of each plant type, resulting in a negative SRMC.
 Even with a Balancing Price of \$0/MWh, renewable generators would be foregoing LGC revenue if they were shut down.
-The LGC price assumed in this study is \$88/MWh in real June 2016 dollars, based on LGC certificates currently being traded.
+The LGC price assumed in this study is \$85/MWh in real June 2017 dollars, based on LGC certificates currently being traded in the forward market.
 The government agreement on the Renewable Energy Target (RET) has resulted in elevated LGC prices since March 2015, and this figure is based on certificates traded during this calendar year.
-Assumed VO&M costs for wind farms are based on Jacobs' independent assessments of these plants.
+Assumed VO&M costs for wind farms are \$25/MWh, which is based on Jacobs' independent assessments of these plants.
 The exception to this is the VO&M cost for Collgar wind farm, which was provided by the plant owner.
-For large-scale solar PV in WA we assume a VO&M cost of \$24/MWh, which is based on the VO&M cost quoted by ARENA applicants for WA projects.
+For large-scale solar PV in WA we assume a VO&M cost of \$24/MWh, which is based on the VO&M cost for WA projects.
 For landfill plants the assumed VO&M cost is based on the implied VO&M cost from previous Margin Value Review studies.

-Generation profiles for all winds farms and large-scale solar PV plant are using 2012-13 historical profiles where possible, or the closest matching year whenever 2012-13 data is not available.
+Generation profiles for all winds farms and large-scale solar PV plant are using 2014-15 historical profiles where possible, or the closest matching year whenever 2014-14 data is not available.

-8.1.4 Heat rates
+7.1.4 Heat rates

 Heat rates are usually quoted by gas turbine manufacturers on a lower heating value (LHV) basis.
 However, fuels such as natural gas are usually sold on a \$/GJ HHV basis, and therefore gas turbine performance needs to be adjusted using the HHV/LHV ratio for any economic or financial evaluation.
-It should be noted that the
+It should be noted that the HHV/LHV ratio is fuel-specific17.
+For example, for natural gas it is approximately 1.108, whereas for distillate the factor is about 1.06.